-Alternative Options The Council choose not to have a digital innovation strategy.
-However, this is likely to lead to a lack of clear direction and is not considered to be good practice.
-Consultation During the production and consideration of this strategy, consultation has been undertaken with key Officers and Members and the Leadership Team.
-The Strategy is to be considered by Strategic Overview and Scrutiny Committee before being considered by Cabinet.
-Financial Implications Whilst the Strategy can be largely advanced within existing resources, to deliver it to the level it is anticipated to meet Member and Officer expectation going forward, there may be a need to identify further resources in due course and any budget request will be subject to the normal process.
-Year one of delivery is estimated to require a one off budget of £40,000 which can be funded from underspends, and a reserve no longer needed, from within the Central Services budget.
-The work undertaken will assist in improving the efficiency and customer focus of services delivered digitally across the Council.
-Contribution to the Delivery of the Strategic Plan The Strategy supports and indeed underpins the delivery of the Strategic Plan as highlighted in paragraph 3.4 above.
-Equality, Diversity and Human Rights Implications There are no perceived negative Equality, Diversity and Human Rights Implications.
-All moves to on line transactions and access by customers will be in accordance with the existing national guidance and standards on accessibility for all.
-Crime & Safety Issues There are no perceived negative Crime & Safety Issues Implications.
-The strategy, and planned actions will assist in mitigating the risks of cybercrime.
-4. The control of control of the con
+1. The Council choose not to have a digital innovation strategy.
+However, this is Alternative Options likely to lead to a lack of clear direction and is not considered to be good practice.
+1. During the production and consideration of this strategy, consultation has been undertaken with key Officers and Members and the Leadership Team.
+Consultation 2.
+The Strategy was considered by the Strategic Overview and Scrutiny Committee at its meeting on 19 November 2020, and a summary of the comments made is provided at 3.9 above.
+1. Whilst the Strategy can be largely advanced within existing resources, to deliver it to the level it is anticipated to meet Member and Officer expectation going forward, there may be a need to identify further resources in due course and any budget request will be subject to the normal process.
+Financial 2.
+Year one of delivery is estimated to require a one off budget of £40,000 Implications which can be funded from underspends, and a reserve no longer needed, across the Council.

+from within the Central Services budget.
+The work undertaken will assist in improving the efficiency and customer focus of services delivered digitally